magnusdk/vbeam/README.md

 We take advantage of [JAX](https://github.com/google/jax)'s `vmap` transformation to call `signal_for_point` in parallel on the GPU. vbeam is a _"vmapped beamformer"_, hence the name.

-We refer to the dimensions of ultrasound data by name using [a library called spekk](https://github.com/magnusdk/spekk).
+We refer to the dimensions of our data by name, using [a library called spekk](https://github.com/magnusdk/spekk).
 This lets us write beamforming code that looks like this:

 ```python
 beamformer = compose(